 A large room at a university (often with ascending rows of seats) in which → lecturers hold → lectures.

 A sequence of → lectures during which a different subtopic is covered in each lecture or each lecture is delivered by a different lecturer.

 German: vorlesungsfreie Zeit

 The lecture-free period always lies between the lecture periods in the winter and summer semesters.
 No → lectures take place during this time, hence this period is often referred to as the → semester holidays.
-Depending on your subject, however, you must take → examinations or write → assignments during this period.
+Depending on your subject, however, you must take → examinations or write → term papers during this period.
 You can also use this time to study, for → internships, to work or to travel.
 The exact dates of the lecture-free period vary from year to year.
 Current dates

 A member of the teaching staff at a higher education institution.
 These include professors, doctoral students, research assistants and lecturers, for example.